 - Offer words of encouragement to parents whose son or daughter just enlisted.
 The transition can be difficult for everyone, and knowing they have your friendship and support can help them get through those first few months.

 Showing our gratitude to military personnel isn’t something that should be reserved for this special month.
-Everyday is an opportunity to do a good deed for those who deserve it.
+Everyday is an opportunity to do a good deed.
 And with summer around the corner, why not use the free time to continue to celebrate our men and women in uniform?

 Have more ideas to make our military feel appreciated?
-I would love to hear them!
+We would love to hear them!
 Share them in the comments below.